When you’ve worked hard to save up for a holiday abroad, spending money while you’re away might not be the first thing you think about.

 The easiest way of finding a ‘no transaction fee abroad credit card’ is to search specifically for travel credit cards.
 Then, check the details of the card to ensure that no transaction fees are charged when you use the card internationally.

-Please note; the information is accurate at the time of writing (September 2024) but is subject to the banks changing their rates.
+Please note: the information is accurate at the time of writing (May 2026) but is subject to the banks changing their rates.

 Fair For You - Are You New Here?